 But Jesus chose to drink the cup, to place the importance of others as greater than himself.
 This comes ringing home in that climactic outburst before he walks from the garden, “Yet not what I will, but what you will” (Mark 14:36).
 Thus strengthened by God’s grace, the Suffering Servant declares, “Rise!
 Let us go” (Mark 14:42).

 Jesus exemplifies both the height and depth of realistic self-understanding before God, who has promised grace to the humble.
-If God had enough grace for Jesus in his passion, God will have more than enough grace for you in your humility.
+If God had enough grace for Jesus in his passion, God will have more than enough grace for you and for me in our suffering.
 As the infinite depths of Christ’s descent mount up to the fullness of grace in Him, the humble have a share in both.

 ©2018 by Charles Strohmer